chesslablab/chess-data/README.md

 ### 2. Usage

-Just instantiate a board, and play PGN moves converted into PHP objects as shown below.
+Just instantiate a board, and play PGN moves converted into PHP objects:

 ```php
 <?php